 I’m afraid the younger generations may have lost some of this knowledge of how and where our food comes from but it is great to see some schools introducing veggie gardens.

 Now, with hot houses, cool stores, early harvesting and artificial ripening, air freight, global economies etc etc it feels like we have lost touch with the seasons and the natural rhythms of the earth.
-And perhaps, as a result, we have lost the benefits of growing our own or buying local, seasonal produce.
+And perhaps, as a result, we have lost the benefits of growing our own or buying local, seasonal produce or even enjoying the art of preserving food for the off-season.

 I know there are some people who think that it’s convenient to be able to get cherries or tomatoes all year round for example but eating with the seasons has a number of advantages.